jupyterlab/jupyterlab/packages/services/README.md

 [REST API Docs](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/jupyter/notebook/master/notebook/services/api/api.yaml)

-Note: All functions and classes using the REST API allow an `ajaxOptions` parameter to configure requests.
+Note: All functions and classes using the REST API allow a `serverSettings` parameter to configure requests.
+Requests are made using the `fetch` API, which is available in modern browsers or via `npm install fetch` for node users.
+The `whatwg-fetch` npm package can be used to polyfill browsers that do not support the `fetch` API.

 Package Install